 The Department of Political Science offers a comprehensive curriculum leading to a Master’s Degree (MA) or to a Doctor of Philosophy (PhD).
 Many of our doctoral students have gone on to earn

-tenure track positions at college and universities, including the University of Pittsburgh, West Virginia Wesleyan University, Longwood
+tenure track positions at college and universities, including the University of Pittsburgh, West Virginia Wesleyan College, Longwood

 University, Monmouth University, and Wright State University.
 Our PhD and MA graduates have also been employed by government